computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 and follow the README to get a local dockerized setup working using `docker-compose up`.

-Dockerizing MySQL in dev mitigates a lot of the database-related annoyances that made WordPress a pain for developers: now there's no need to manually configure MySQL globally on your machine, and you can just recreate the [docker containers and volumes](https://medium.com/the-code-review/clean-out-your-docker-images-containers-and-volumes-with-single-commands-b8e38253c271) if things get really messed up.
+Dockerizing MySQL locally mitigates a lot of the database-related annoyances that made WordPress (or any database-driven CMS) a pain for developers: now there's no need to manually configure MySQL globally on your machine, and you can just [recreate the docker containers and volumes](https://medium.com/the-code-review/clean-out-your-docker-images-containers-and-volumes-with-single-commands-b8e38253c271) if things get really messed up.